jalejandro3/pasaporte-cultural-backend/README.md

 ### Activity

 A cultural event offered by UNIR.
-Generates its own UUID on creation.
+Generates its own UUID on creation via `create()`; reconstructed from storage via `fromDatabase()`.
 Has a title, location (country, city, address), required hours for completion, and a verification code (used for QR generation).
 The verification code can be regenerated, which invalidates the previous one.

 ### Participation